In Elm, strings are represented with double quotes:

 indexes function on multi-line strings.

-String module that help us locate substrings are case-sensitive.
+String module for locating substrings are case-sensitive.

 Now that we know how to look for substrings, let’s go ahead and extract them using the